Curriculum Design Statement

 image

-b) Threshold concepts are the key disciplinary aspects of each subject.
-They are chosen to build conceptual understanding within subjects and are repeated in each topic
+a) Threshold concepts are the key disciplinary aspects of each subject.
+They are chosen to build conceptual understanding within subjects and are repeated in each unit of work.

-c) Milestones define the standards for the threshold concepts and ensure progression across each year group phase of school
+b) Milestones define the standards for the threshold concepts and ensure progression across each two year phase of school.

-d) Depth allows for the building of knowledge over time.
-We expect pupils in Year 1 of the milestone to develop a Basic understanding of the concepts and an Advancing or Deep understanding in Year 2 of the milestone.
-Phase one (Years 1, 3 and 5) in a milestone is the knowledge building phase that provides the fundamental foundations for later application.
-Learning at this stage must not be rushed ad will involve a high degree of repetition so that knowledge enters pupils’ long-term memory.
-If all of the core knowledge is acquired quickly, teacher create extended knowledge.
+c) Depth allows for the building of skills and concepts over time.
+We expect pupils in the first year of the milestone to develop a Basic understanding of the concepts and an Advancing or Deep understanding in the second year of the milestone.
+The first year in a milestone (Year groups 1, 3 and 5) is the skill building phase that provides the fundamental foundations for later application.
+Learning at this stage must not be rushed and will involve a high degree of repetition or scaffolding so that procedures, concepts and skills enter pupils’ long-term memory.

 Nothing is learned unless it rests in pupils’ long-term memories.
 This does not happen, and cannot be assessed, in the short term.
-Assessment, therefore answers to main questions:
+Assessment, therefore answers two main questions:

 How well are pupils coping with the curriculum content?